 About the Finance Program

 Within the Gainey School of Business, the finance major educates students in all aspects of personal financial planning, corporate finance and investments.
 Students will learn various methods of allocating capital when considering factors such as age, income and personal situations.
 Finance majors will also become acquainted with international finance centers and will be exposed to key members of the international financial community.
 They will also examine the latest methods in international arbitrage and investment opportunities.
-Students may also choose specific courses to prepare for the Qualification Examination for General Securities Registered Representative (Series 7 Exam).

 Why should you choose the SAU finance program?